Frobenius manifold structures on the spaces of abelian integrals: Identifying structures

-The lower map is given in the following way: $f$ in the neighbourhood of $p$ gives a polar part of order $n$.
+The lower map is given in the following way: $f$ in the neighborhood of $p$ gives a polar part of order $n$.
 This gives a coordinate to order $n$.
 In other words, the coordinate is $x=f^{-\frac1n}$.
 Precisely, this coordinate is defined up to a multiplication by a root of unity.
 We fix such a choice (this is why we restrict this map to $\bar\A$).
 It follows from Lemma~\ref{isomorhism} that this is a pull-back diagram.
-It follows from \S\ref{universal}, the right fibration in~(\ref{pullback}) is equipped with isomonodromic connection. \begin{lemma} The upper map respects connections.
-Thus $\nabla_\infty$ is the pull-back of the isomonodromic connection. \end{lemma} \begin{proof} Consider an isomonodromic family of connections on $\bar\A$ given by a family of cocycles $(\alpha_1(\epsilon),\alpha_2(\epsilon),\exp(s(\epsilon)))$ as in \S\ref{calc} (now we have $z=\infty$).
-Here $\exp(s(\epsilon))$ is a cocycle defining the line bundle.
-It has a single-valued logarithm because the bundle has degree zero.
-We need to show that this family is $\nabla_\infty$-flat.
-The cocycle condition~(\ref{cocycle}) becomes
+It follows from \S\ref{universal} that the right fibration in~(\ref{pullback}) is equipped with isomonodromic connection. \begin{lemma} The upper map respects connections.
+Thus $\nabla_\infty$ is the pull-back of the isomonodromic connection. \end{lemma} We delegate the proof to the Appendix.

-Since the family is isomonodromic the forms $\alpha_i$ can be extended to absolute \emph{closed\/} forms $\tilde\alpha_i$.
-The condition that the $x$-expansion of the polar part does not change in the family can be written in the following way: